Azithromycin Viatris (Azithromycin)

 Medical Conditions to Discuss

-Tell your doctor if you have kidney problems, liver problems, heart problems including abnormal heart rhythms, muscle weakness, or low levels of potassium or magnesium in your blood.
+Inform your doctor if you have kidney, liver, or heart problems, muscle weakness, or low potassium or magnesium levels.

 Pregnancy and Breastfeeding